Graphene helix: Mass production of graphene

 The practicality of using tape to separate these sheets from each other does not scale to the production that would be necessary with the new developments of graphene.
 This becomes a new issue as the quality of the sheets completely determines what can be done with them.
 At a larger scale graphene can come from chemically exfoliated, natural, mined graphite.

 Production of graphene helixes

 Arc discharge and laser ablation

 These two slightly different processes both have graphene being combusted with electrical currents or by a laser and the graphene helixes will develop when the gaseous phases are separated, but there will need to be excess metals as catalysts.

 Chemical vapor deposition

-Viewed as a process that has the most promise for the future the graphene helixes can be formed as catalysts are pushed onto the graphene sheets and will create the emerging helix.
-While needed to be performed at high temperatures the process can easily be activated and deactivated purely by the development of the helical structure.
+Generally viewed as a process that has the most promise for the future, the graphene helixes can be formed as catalysts are pushed onto the graphene sheets and will create the emerging helix.
+While needed to be performed at high temperatures, the process can easily be activated and deactivated purely by the development of the helical structure.